This article is a series of topic excerpts from my forthcoming book (working title) How to Present on Video.

 Like a Shark – Video Footage Must Move or it Dies

-Clara’s gut-reaction is spot on.
-Video is for showing, not talking the viewer to death.
+Clara’s gut reaction is spot on.
+Video is for showing, not talking at your viewer.
 If there is no visual change-up to help keep the eye and the primitive brain engaged you’ll likely strike poor viewer retention or engagement issues.